-Yemen is the poorest country in the Middle East and its people are currently going through one of the worst humanitarian disasters in history.
+Yemen is the poorest country in the Middle East and its people are currently living through one of the worst humanitarian disasters in history.

 Millions of vulnerable people are currently suffering through no fault of their own.
 These people must face a daily struggle to survive, dealing with the devastating effects of malnutrition, disease and extreme poverty.